 You may have the option or be required by your professor to use your personal computer to take exams.
-Exam software is supported by a professor's academic assistant.
+Exam software is supported by a professor's academic assistant and the Office of the Registrar.
 It is not supported by IT.
 See Use of Laptops in Classrooms for detailed information and acceptable-use policies.